dashdotrobot/bicyclewheel/content/pages/instructions.md

 The full modeling assumptions and derivations underlying the app are described in detail in my Ph.D. thesis: [_Reinventing the Wheel: Stress Analysis, Stability, and Optimization of the Bicycle Wheel_](#references).
 The app uses the Mode Matrix Model described in Section 2.4.1 of the thesis.

 The mechanical properties and deformations are calculated using my [Bike Wheel API](https://github.com/dashdotrobot/bike-wheel-api).
 The API accepts options in JSON format and returns a JSON object with the results.
-The API is running at `bike-wheel-api.herokuapp.com`.
-The server accepts POST requests at `bike-wheel-api.herokuapp.com/calculate`.
-The API is built on [Python/Flask](http://flask.pocoo.org/).
+The API is built in Python and runs on Amazon AWS Lambda.
 The Bike Wheel API is just a wrapper for my Python library, [bike-wheel-calc](https://github.com/dashdotrobot/bike-wheel-calc).

 ## Got feedback?
 Found a bug?